Miksus/rocketry/docs/index.rst

 Red Engine is an open source advanced scheduling library made for Python.
 It is suitable for automating processes, scheduling web scrapers, and building IOT applications.
-It also has minimal amount of dependencies and is pure Python.
+It also has minimal dependencies and is pure Python.

 Visit the `source code from Github <https://github.com/Miksus/red-engine>`_